 -paper towels: rag bin (use for clothing worn beyond use or giving, wash separately from clothing, as for cloth diapers. this is a small amount of laundry.
 Our rags are not bought, t-shirts and towels make the best rags.
 Bathroom cleaning rags can be kept separate from kitchen rags by marking)

-th napkins. homemade or thrifted. cheap, beautiful, just toss in the laundry as needed.
+-paper napkins: cloth napkins. homemade or thrifted. cheap, beautiful, just toss in the laundry as needed.

 -Kleenex: handkerchiefs. make sure to get soft ones! (all cotton or linen)